kehantan/labbook/docs/assays/antiviral.rst

 Antiviral assay is a modified plaque assay.
 The reference can be found in articles published by :cite:t:`lani2016antiviral,florez2022vitro`.

-Before we do antiviral assay, we should do a regular plaque assay to quantify the virus titer of the virus stock.
+We should do a regular plaque assay to quantify the virus titer of the virus stock before we do antiviral assay.
 This is because we need to fix the multiplicity of infection (MOI) to a number, i.e.: MOI of 1, means each cell will have 1 virus particle infected, MOI of 2 will have 2 virus particle infecting 1 cell, etc.

 Before starting antiviral assay, we should have several information ready.